 - When washing your rims, avoid steel wool and acid-based cleaners because they strip away the clear coating on your rims.

-- If you live in cold climate, try to avoid driving on roads with salt on them, as salt (mixed with water) accelerates the corrosion of your rims.
+- If you live in a cold climate, try to avoid driving on roads with salt on them, as salt (mixed with water) accelerates the corrosion of your rims.

 Installed RimBlades on your car?
 Share pictures with us on Facebook!